We've got your claim covered

 Insufficient attention to patients and residents needs may result in pressure sores (also known as bedsores or pressure ulcers) occurring.
 This is especially problematic if someone lacks the mobility to be able to shift their body themselves and relies on hospital or care home staff to alter their resting position for them.
 Pressure sores are caused by excessive pressure on body parts that have continuous contact with a surface such as a wheelchair or a bed, as circulation becomes limited.
 There are varying degrees of pressure sores and they can be incredibly debilitating in their most severe form, and may lead to further health problems.

-Ear, neck, and throat negligence
+Ear, nose, and throat negligence

 Most of us take our senses for granted, but when a medical issue arises that takes away or diminishes our ability to smell, hear, or taste, we’re quick to make a doctor’s appointment.
 In the most serious cases of medical problems affecting the ear, nose, or throat, ENT surgeons or otorhinolaryngologists are there to offer a medical solution either in a private hospital or through the NHS.